sourcegraph/about/blogposts/2021/introducing-search-contexts.md

 The list goes on!
 You can add multiple repositories easily to each search context, so get creative.

 For questions about or support with upgrading to search contexts, please reach out to your CE or [support@sourcegraph.com](mailto:support@sourcegraph.com).

+---

+<a id="footnote-1"><sup>1</sup><small>Although public contexts created by other users are searchable, they will not show up in the search contexts dropdown.
+Users will need to use the context filter, like so: 'context:other-context'</small></a>

+---